 Jen is an active member of the National Association of Social Work (NASW).

-Kylee Marshall is currently in the last few months of her Master’s degree in Marriage and Family therapy at Brigham Young University and is looking to graduate the end of this summer.
+Kylee Marshall completed a Master’s degree in Marriage and Family therapy at Brigham Young University in August of 2019.
 Kylee graduated from Brigham Young University with a Bachelor’s degree in Family Life in 2017.
 During her undergraduate career, Kylee enjoyed serving as student body vice president and as a counselor for Camp Kesem, a summer camp for children whose parents have or have had cancer.

 Kylee has been working as a therapist at the BYU Comprehensive Clinic for the past two years.
 During her time there, Kylee has worked with clients on a wide range of issues including anxiety, couple conflict, parenting difficulties, trauma, eating disorders, sexual issues, family struggles and self-esteem issues.
 Kylee works with families, couples, and individuals and considers systemic therapy to be her specialty.